-It's extremely unlikely you will encounter any crime while you are traveling in Bhutan.
+It's highly unlikely you will encounter any crime while you are traveling in Bhutan.
 Incidents of petty crime are rarely reported and violent crime is very uncommon.
 On average, 21 homicides are reported across the country annually.

 The most serious threat to Bhutan's security is terrorism carried out by different dissident groups from India illegally camped in the nation.
 There have been kidnappings from communities near the border region.
-Most tour companies don't go to remote areas within Bhutan where insurgent activity has occured and it's advised for safety reasons to avoid those areas.
+Most tour companies don't go to remote areas within Bhutan where insurgent activity has occurred and it's advised for safety reasons to avoid those areas.